|

 a lot of prayers, in fact we are commanded just the opposite.
 If you and I are to live religious lives it must not just be

 that we talk a lot about religion, but that in some way our lives are different.”
 (Wittgenstein, as cited in Ludwig Wittgenstein: Personal Recollections, editor – Rush Rhees, Oxford, Basil Blackwell, 1981, 109).
+3. The diaries that Wittgenstein kept during the First

 World War (in which he was a volunteer) reveal that he often prayed, not that he should be spared from death, but that he

-should meet it without cowardice and without losing control of himself:
+should meet it without cowardice and without losing control of himself: “How will I behave when it

 comes to shooting?
 I am not afraid of being shot but of not doing my duty properly.
 God give me strength!
 Amen!